Tropic of Capricorn – Modest and central with beach and street frontage.

-- Wi-Fi Internet: Free throughout the hotel and grounds for all guests.
+- WiFi: Free throughout the hotel and grounds for all guests.

-- Parking: There’s no room for parking onsite, but management can arrange for guests to park a car securely and for free nearby.
+- Parking: The management can arrange for guests to park a car securely and for free nearby.

 - Pool: There are 2 small pools.
 Both would be very crowded during high occupancy, while the one facing the street is always busy and noisy.

 - Spa & Fitness Center: Not expected or provided at a resort of this standard.

 - Restaurant & Bar: Facing the sea under the main building, The Tropic Café on the Beach serves good-value meals, with more on offer than the usual pizzas, burgers, and anything-with-fries.
 The bar is more affordable than most.

 Tropic of Capricorn & Bamboo Tropic – Rooms